Irving, TX 75039

 Go on a Culinary Tour of the World

 Piping hot empanadas stuffed with sausage, potatoes, peppers, and onions.
 Flavorful lamb saag seasoned with cumin and other herbs and spices.
 Rolls of savory shrimp, salmon, and yellowtail sushi.
 Dining in Irving is like embarking on an all-day, globe-trotting tasting tour.
 Start with breakfast at Argentina Bakery, purveyors of hearty espressos, puff pastries, and sandwiches.
-Then dig into a bowl of kapoon, a traditional Laotian soup with noodles and spiced with cilantro and hot chilis, at Sapp Sapp Lao & Thai Kitchen in downtown Irving.
+Then dig into some real Indian street food that tastes just like the lahris (Street Cart) in India.
+At Eggholic, whether you are into eggs cooked in different forms with yummy gravies, a variety of sandwiches, flavorful rice, or chaat, they’ve got it!

 Top it off with an upscale dinner at Blaze Brazilian Steakhouse, an authentic churrascaria where roasted steaks and cuts of chicken, lamb and pork seasoned with sea salt are cut right onto your plate.
 Savor it all with something from the impressive selection of fine red and white wines.
 With restaurants from just about every continent, you’ll never run out of new things to try in Irving.